magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 .. _ensemble forecasting: https://en.wikipedia.org/wiki/Ensemble_forecasting

-There does not need to be much to the elicitation of experts on a panel, but there are more formal approaches of panel estimations like the `Delphi method`_.
+There does not need to be much to the elicitation of experts on a panel, but there are more formal approaches of panel estimations like the `Delphi Method`_.

 .. _Delphi Method: https://www.rand.org/topics/delphi-method.html